MicrosoftDocs/win32/desktop-src/direct3d10/d3d10-graphics-programming-guide-api-features-deprecated.md

-﻿---
+---
-Description: 'A list of the features available in Direct3D 10 is here.
-This page lists the Direct3D 9 features that are no longer supported in Direct3D 10.' ms.assetid: 'ad3eff8e-a225-47c0-a53f-b1a3c94bcaac'
+Description: A list of the features available in Direct3D 10 is here.
+This page lists the Direct3D 9 features that are no longer supported in Direct3D 10. ms.assetid: ad3eff8e-a225-47c0-a53f-b1a3c94bcaac
-title: 'Deprecated Features (Direct3D 10)'
+title: Deprecated Features (Direct3D 10)
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Deprecated Features (Direct3D 10)